Structural Measures of Resilience for Supply Chains: Overview of results for several families of networks

-Adding the node percolation process, we start a percolation from the children of the root node $r$ and subsequently proceed to their children, and so on.
-The number of the surviving products $S$ in this case can be expressed as $S = \sum_{d : |\cK_d| \ge 1} \sigma_d$, where $\{ \sigma_d \}_{d \ge 0}$ follow another branching process, namely
+Adding the node percolation process, we start a percolation of the children of the root node $r$ and subsequently proceed to their children, etc. The number of the surviving products $S$ in this case can be expressed as $S = \sum_{d : |\cK_d| \ge 1} \sigma_d$, where $\{ \sigma_d \}_{d \ge 0}$ follow another branching process, namely